Chase-Percy/cpdev/content/project/big-balls-roll.md

 ### Game Logic (Partial)

-The game logic was implemented using LUA and allowed us to use LUA's table structures to have a form of class like data structures.
+The game logic was implemented using LUA and allowed us to use LUA's table structures to form class-like data structures.
 I helped Peter implement game logic, such as level transitions and ball movement/control.
 I also created scripts for in-game menu interactions/HUD, scoring, and polish such as models in the game.
 {{< spacer >}}